Stochastic Soiling Loss Models for Heliostats in Concentrating Solar Power Plants: Fitting Quality Assessment

 On the other hand, physical models describe the deposition of dust particles and their interaction with solar collectors surfaces through physical laws that describe the individual mechanisms that happen in the different stages of the overall process.
 Picotti et al. \cite{picotti_soiling_2018,picotti_development_2018} developed and validated a model for CSP soiling losses which divided the process into four main phases (dry deposition, adhesion, removal, and reflectance losses).
 Each was separately modelled through physical and/or geometrical equations.
-Wolfertstetter et al. \cite{wolfertstetter_modelling_2019} adopted a similar deposition model and fit and validated this model on two data sets.
-In both cases, the models show good agreement with the experiments, but no effort was made to provide a detailed statistical characterization of the reflectance loss predictions.
+Wolfertstetter et al. \cite{wolfertstetter_modelling_2019} adopted a similar deposition model and applied this model on two data sets.
+A prediction root-mean-square error (RMSE) of 0.44 \%/day was estimated using cross validation, but a detailed statistical characterization of the reflectance loss predictions was not conducted.
 Lozano-Santamaria et al. \cite{lozano-santamaria_stochastic_2020} applied similar considerations to assess the dust deposition on air coolers in CSP (fouling), demonstrating the relevance of many of those environmental parameters on the deposition process.
 Other authors focused on the impact of deposited dust on reflectance losses, exploiting the concept of ``turbid medium" and the Beer-Lambert law to identify the impact of different incidence angles \cite{heimsath_effect_2019}, or applying the Mie scattering theory to measured gravimetric density and assumed deposited dust size distribution to compute the cleanliness of the solar collectors (both PV and CSP) \cite{bellmann_comparative_2020}.

 In PV literature, physical models have also been employed in a number of studies.
 You et al. \cite{you_temporal_2018} computed the dry deposition velocity to assess airborne dust deposition and subsequently applied a linear relation between deposited dust and efficiency loss.
 Following a very similar approach, Coello and Boyle \cite{coello_simple_2019} computed the dry deposition velocity using standard models from atmospheric literature, and eventually assessed the soiling ratio as a function of total mass accumulated on the PV panels.
 Fernandez-Solas et al. \cite{fernandez-solas_estimation_2022} managed to exploit the physics of PV modules to assess soiling form their electrical available measurements.
 These latter approaches grounded in physical models have the advantage that they offer insight into the relevant physical processes, but the simplified models typically used for key phenomena (e.g. a logarithmic profile for wind speeds, atmospheric stability) are difficult to validate and still require some experimental data from the site for tuning to produce accurate predictions.